Northwest Territories: Language

-French was made an official language in 1877 by the then-territorial government.
+French was made an official language in 1877 by the territorial government.
 After a lengthy and bitter debate resulting from a speech from the throne in 1888 by Lieutenant Governor Joseph Royal, the members of the time voted on more than one occasion to nullify this and make English the only language used in the assembly.
 After some conflict with the Confederation Government in Ottawa, and a decisive vote on January 19, 1892, the assembly members voted for an English-only territory.

 Currently, the Northwest Territories' Official Languages Act recognizes the following eleven official languages: